 You are free to settle your PCP finance agreement and take ownership of the vehicle at any time.
 However, fees and charges may apply so we recommend you contact your dealer for further information.
 Additionally, you can part exchange your vehicle for a new vehicle at any time and, at the same time, upgrade your PCP finance agreement if you so wish.

-As with all forms of Hire Purchase, until the final payment is made in settlement of the PCP agreement, the car is legally owned by Audi Finance (although it is registered in you, the customer’s name).
+As with all forms of Hire Purchase, until the final payment is made in settlement of the PCP agreement, the car is legally owned by Audi Financial Services (although it is registered in you, the customer’s name).

 It is important that we highlight a few distinctions.